dineshkrishna9999/agent-development-kit-crash-course/2-tool-agent/README.md

 )
 ```

-To use both types of tools, you would need to use the Agent Tool approach described in the Multi-Agent example.
+To use both types of tools, you would need to use the Agent Tool approach.

 ## Implementation Example